openedx/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 -----------
 module_id
 -----------
-  Unique ID for a distinct piece of content in a course, these are recorded as URLs of the form i4x://{org}/{course_num}/{module_type}/{module_name}.
-Having URLs of this form allows us to give content a canonical representation even during a transition between backend data stores.
+  Unique ID for a distinct piece of content in a course.
+Each ``module_id`` is recorded as a URL with the format ``{key type}:{org}+{course}+{run}@{module type}+block@{module name or hash code}``.
+Having URLs of this form gives content a canonical representation even during a transition between back-end data stores.

-  As an example, this module_id:
+  As an example, this ``module_id``:

-    i4x://MITx/3.091x/problemset/Sample_Problems
+    ``block-v1:edX+DemoX+Demo_2014+type@problem+block@303034da25524878a2e66fb57c91cf85``

-  contains the following parts:
+  contains the following parts.

   .. list-table::
      :widths: 15 20 55
      :header-rows: 1

      * - Part
-       - Example
+       - Example Value
        - Definition
-     * - i4x://
+     * - {key type}
-       -
+       - block-v1
-       - A convention selected based on plans for an i4x.org domain.
+       - The type of namespace identifier, including the implementation version.
-     * - org
+     * - {org}
-       - MITx
+       - edX
        - The organization part of the ID, indicating what organization created this piece of content.
-     * - course_num
+     * - {course}
-       - 3.091x
+       - DemoX
-       - The course number this content was created for.
-Note that there is no run information here, so you can't know what runs of the course this content is being used for from the ``module_id`` alone; you have to look at the ``courseware_studentmodule.course_id`` column.
+       - The course that this content was created for.
+     * - {run}
+       - Demo_2014
+       - The term or specific iteration of the course.
-     * - module_type
+     * - type@{module type}
-       - problemset
+       - type@problem
-       - The module type, same value as found in the ``courseware_studentmodule.module_type`` column.
+       - The module type.
+The same value is stored in the ``courseware_studentmodule.module_type`` column.
-     * - module_name
+     * - block@{module name or hash code}
-       - Sample_Problems
+       - block@303034da25524878a2e66fb57c91cf85
-       - The name given for this module by the content creators.
-If the module was not named, the system generates a name based on the type and a hash of its contents (for example, ``selfassessment_03c483062389``).
+       - The name that the content creators supplied for this module.
+If the module does not have a name, the system generates a hash code as its identifier.

+**History**: In October 2014, identifiers for modules in some new courses began to use the format shown above.
+Other new courses, and all courses created prior to October 2014, use the format ``i4x://{org}/{course}/{module type}/{module name or hash code}``.
+For example, ``i4x://MITx/3.091x/problemset/Sample_Problems``.
+Note that this format does not include course run information, so the ``courseware_studentmodule.course_id`` column may need to be used as well.

 ------------
 student_id